Our Equine Staff

 Photo: Devin Lynn Photography

-Rosie is generously leased to Equi-librium by Jamie Keller
+Eclipse is generously leased to Equi-librium by Laura Behler Equestrian.

 Guinness

 Guinness is a Haflinger gelding standing at 14.3 hands tall.
-Born in 2013, he is a young member of the herd.
-He joined our driving program in 2020 after a "post-graduate education" in the highly regarded draft horse program at Morrisville State College in Morrisville, NY.
+Born in 2013, he joined our driving program in 2020 after a "post-graduate education" in the highly regarded draft horse program at Morrisville State College in Morrisville, NY.
 His broad frame and desire to learn makes him ideal for driving.
 After a year driving with a cart, Guinness has graduated to driving our big, wheelchair-accessible Thornlea wagon.
 He loves to play and goof around in the pasture and you will often find him hanging his head through the fence.
-He is gaining experience every day as a therapy horse and loves attention from people.
-In late 2021, Guinness began training under saddle to join our mounted programs!
+In 2025, he joined our horse show team, traveling off the farm to competitions.
 His size and talents make him an ideal addition to our equine herd.
-Photo: Devin Lynn Photography

 CHEF